 A little about me.
 I’ve always been into fitness, always.
-I was a single mother of three girls for nearly 11 years.
+I was a single mother of three girls for over 16 years.
 One who is on the Autism Spectrum.
 I have always been goal driven and very independent.
 If I set a goal, I’ll do whatever it takes to achieve that goal.

 Some things I’ve done along the way.
 I finished my first University Program in 2000.
 Police Sciences.
 Then I graduated in Ophthalmic Assisting in 2002.
 I then continued and got both my Land and Water Fitness Instructing certificates in 2004.
 I even completed my EMT course in December 2016.
 I was personally recruited into the Canadian Armed Forces as a Military Police Officer while, get this, running a full time in home Daycare.
 And as a single, only parent.
 This was by far my dream job!
 So I promise you I understand the struggle of finding time and juggling a full time job, doing basic training, being a single parent and focusing on my fitness goals all at the same time.